sarahlehman/smalltownkitten/content/post/random-thoughts-1.md

 or for those looking for a healthy option we can also do the sundae on a gluten free, cauliflower crust too.”

-Also side note- Does anyone else think the whole gluten sensitivity thing is kind of bullshit?
+(Also side note- Does anyone else think the whole gluten sensitivity thing is kind of bullshit?
 Like “gluten intolerant” is just a euphemism for IBS?
 I’m sorry.
 That was a gluten insensitive thing to say… I’m *KIDDING*.
 Don’t worry.
 Obviously I believe it’s a real thing.
 I believe the Earth is round and that we landed on the moon, too.
-I’m not a *monster*.
+I’m not a *monster*.)

 ANYWAY, I recommend the General Tso's pizza if you can find it anywhere.
 I don’t think I’ve ever eaten something so borderline blasphemous that tasted so delicious.
-Four stars (out of four).
+Five stars (out of five).
 Highly recommend.